ProtonMail/android-mail/README.md

 ## Use core libraries from local git submodule
-It is possible to run the application getting the "core" libraries from the local submodule instead of gradle by enabling the following line in `settings.gradle` file:
+It is possible to run the application getting the "core" libraries from the local git submodule instead of gradle by setting the following flag to true in `gradle.properties` file:

 ```
-# includeBuild("proton-libs")
+useCoreGitSubmodule=true
 ```

 ## Code style
 This project's code style and formatting is checked by detekt.
 The rule set is [ktlint's default one](https://github.com/pinterest/ktlint)